adaviding/morpe/README.md

 Not ready.
 (Not close.)

 ##C#
 Not ready.
-Expected to be ready on August 1, 2015.
+Expected to be ready on September 1, 2015.

+Once ready, the optimization algorithm will feature major design improvements over its Matlab counterpart.

 ##Java
 Not ready.

+I will begin this after the C# version is finished.
+This version will begin as a clone of the C# version, but we are thinking about optimizing the Java version for Apache Spark.

 ##Matlab
 This is the original implementation of MoRPE.  **This code is filthy.**  I invented MoRPE almost by accident because nothing else seemed to fit the data I collected for my dissertation.
 I tried many different things before MoRPE emerged from the chaos, and so this code is very chaotic.
 There is plenty of dead code here, and the C code is almost impossible to understand (this was my first time writing anything in C or C++).